humamfauzi/humamfauzi.github.io/README.md

 1.1 A simple mathjax option like in Jupyter would be suffice.

 2. Create a minimalist CSS like Scientific American but static.
-2.1 Find a way to gain access website fonts, kerning, line space, and many other things about typography setting.
+2.1 Find a way to gain access website fonts, size, kerning, line space, and many other things about typography setting.
 2.2 Find a way to differentiate sections.
 Sections are header, body, and footer.
 2.3 Paint every media (images, videos, and interactive media) and find the fittest way to present them.
 2.4 Search a basic bootstrap for a CSS and exploit it.